-marhaba مرحبا at brut is a community event that celebrates Arab culture and creates space for encounter, exchange, and shared experience.
-The evening unfolds in two consecutive parts: a communal Ramadan fast-breaking followed by a Dabke session.
+marhaba مرحبا at brut is a community event that celebrates Arab culture through a Dabke session and creates a space for people to meet, interact and share experiences.

-In the second part of the evening, IZRAA and Noura Hashem lead a collective Dabke session.
-Dabke is a traditional Palestinian folk dance often performed at celebrations and gatherings – a powerful expression of community, joy, and collective energy.
+IZRAA and Noura Hashem invite the audience to a joint Dabke session.
+Dabke is a traditional Palestinian community dance often performed at festive occasions and gatherings – a powerful expression of solidarity, joy and collective energy.

 Selin Baran (she/her) works at the intersection of dance, choreography, and performance.
 She is currently studying dance pedagogy at the Music and Arts University of the City of Vienna (MUK Vienna) and further developed her choreographic practice during an exchange semester at SNDO in Amsterdam.
 Her artistic interests include exploring diverse movement possibilities, portraying everyday absurdities, and reflecting on processes of social transformation.
 She is particularly interested in formats of mediation and engagement that address intersectionality, identity politics, and classism, and that explore new forms of solidarity and collective care.
 Selin Baran seeks spaces in which playfulness, humor, lightness, and a caring collective are welcomed.